ak12-collab/ak12-collab/README.md

 ---

-*More projects coming soon — Finance ML, Customer Segmentation, Churn Prediction*
+*More projects coming soon Customer Segmentation, Churn Prediction, Marketing Mix Modeling*

 ---

 ### 🎯 Target Roles

 - Data Analyst
 - Business Analyst
 - FP&A Analyst
+- Operations Analyst
 - Junior Data Scientist

 ---

 ### 🤝 Open To

-Collaborating on **analytics, finance, marketing, or ML projects** where data drives real business decisions — not just dashboards for the sake of dashboards.
+Collaborating on **analytics, finance, logistics, or ML projects** where data drives real business decisions not just dashboards for the sake of dashboards.

 ---